 There are multiple schools offering training options for aspiring LPNs.
 The three colleges featured here are all located less than an hour from central St. Peters, MO, and provide programs that prepare students to take the NCLEX-PN (National Council Licensure Examination for Practical Nurses).
 Explore the programs' coursework and field experiences below, and then check out a table of statistics on the profiled schools.
 There's also some information on a fourth institution in the area offering education in the field.

-- Located about three miles from downtown St. Peters, St. Charles Community College offers a full-time LPN certificate program and features three campus locations.
+- Located in downtown St. Peters, St. Charles Community College offers a full-time LPN certificate program and features three campus locations.

-- Applied Technology Services, situated roughly 26 miles from central St. Peters, offers a practical nursing program that takes one year to complete.
-Graduates of this program have a 100% pass rate on licensing exams.
+- Applied Technology Services, situated roughly 20 miles from central St. Peters, offers a practical nursing program that takes one year to complete.

 Find schools that offer these popular programs

 - Critical Care Nursing

 - Direct-Entry Midwifery - LM, CPM

 - Licensed Vocational Nurse Training

 - Neonatal Nursing